BookingBug/dev.bookingbug.com/docs/rest-api/shift-pattern.md

 ## Admin Shift Pattern

 This API endpoint is used to specify the exact working pattern for a member of staff.
-It is possible to configure the start date, end time, occurrence, exclusions and repeat count along with other parameters.
-As mentioned previously, a shift pattern can contain many shift patterns.
-A schedule in conjunction with a shift pattern determine the times that the service/person/resource associated with a schedule, is available.
+As mentioned previously, a schedule can contain many shift patterns.
+A schedule in conjunction with a shift pattern determine the availability (the time) for a service/person/resource that is associated with a schedule.
 The except_date attribute is an array of dates that the shifts will not occur on, cancelling out the recurrence pattern for that date.
 Common use-case example for this would be: public holidays when the banks are closed.
 The end of the shift pattern is indicated by either the end_date or repeat_count (the number of days or weeks that the pattern runs for).

 ### Parameters
 <table class="pure-table">